abduh3131/scroot/scroot-Stable/scroot/README.md

 1. **CameraSensor** (`autonomy/sensors/camera.py`) continuously streams frames.
 2. **ObjectDetector** (`autonomy/perception/object_detection.py`) identifies obstacles using YOLO and returns bounding boxes.
 The detector now honors `--device`/Acceleration Mode, so you can run entirely on CPU.
 3. **LaneDetector** (`autonomy/perception/lane_detection.py`) equalizes lighting, runs Sobel/Canny filters, applies a pre-tuned downward-tilted warp, warps the roadway into a cached bird’s-eye view, fits lane lines, and reports curvature/offset values that mirror openpilot’s lateral planner.
+The results are used strictly for visualization and logging.
 4. **CommandInterface** (`autonomy/ai/command_interface.py`) parses operator phrases and exposes structured goals.
-5. **Navigator** (`autonomy/planning/navigator.py`) blends obstacle density, lane geometry, and the active goal to produce a steering bias, target speed, and goal context.
-Lane offsets directly nudge the steering bias back toward the center of any detected lane/shoulder.
+5. **Navigator** (`autonomy/planning/navigator.py`) blends obstacle density and the active goal to produce a steering bias, target speed, and goal context—without consuming lane geometry so the AI stays in charge of motion even when no lines are visible.
 6. **Controller** (`autonomy/control/controller.py`) converts navigation decisions into smoothed actuator commands, prioritizing braking when hazards or enforced stops occur.
 7. **ControlArbiter** (`autonomy/control/arbitration.py`) fuses the Pilot proposal with the deterministic safety arbiter verdict, Safety Mindset caps, and SafetyGate clamps to publish the final actuator command.
 8. **Riding Companion** (`autonomy/control/companion.py`) narrates each arbiter decision when enabled, while **TelemetryLogger** (`autonomy/control/telemetry.py`) records JSONL logs for auditing.